jamesg545454/Inserts/README.md

 # Inserts
-Adding insert Plugs to Studio One
+Adding insert Plug-ins to Studio One

 This script allows loading any plugin directly to selected tracks via key command or via macro toolbar buttons.